What is the World Darts Championship prize money?

 Another of other pre-tournament contenders have joined Smith in tumbling out though, including two-time world champion Peter Wright, who was stunned in the second round pre-Christmas, while Gerwyn Price also suffered a shock at the hands of Brendan Dolan.

-The 16-year-old sensation Luke Littler, meanwhile, has lit up the tournament with a level of play far beyond his years, and is also contending for the title having reached the last-16.
+The 16-year-old sensation Luke Littler, meanwhile, has lit up the tournament claiming his biggest scalp with a 4-1 demolition of five-time world champion Raymond van Barneveld in the last-16.

 Here’s everything you need to know about the World Darts Championship, plus find the latest tips here.